 If your waiver application is denied by the USCIS, you will receive a letter detailing why the denial took place, and will likely lead to removal proceedings.
 However, the removal proceedings will first be reviewed by an immigration judge who will decide if you should be removed.

 If the immigration judge decides to remove you, you may appeal the decision of the judge within 30 days after the verdict.
 The best thing you can do in a situation like this is to talk with your immigration attorney who will help you in filing the right evidence and advise you on the right steps to take to avert the removal.

 How Our Immigration Attorneys Can Help

 The marriage-based green card process after a divorce is usually subjected to intense scrutiny by the USCIS.
-Failure to prove that your marriage was in good faith could lead cost you your U.S. resident status.
-This is why you need the service of an experienced immigration lawyer to help you file your evidence and answer USCIS questions about your marriage.
+Failure to prove that your marriage was in good faith could cost you your U.S. resident status.
+This is why you need the service of an experienced immigration lawyer to help you file your evidence to be able to have a successful interview.

-At Immi-USA, we have reliable immigration attorneys who have helped many clients get their green cards and maintain their permanent resident status after divorce.
+At Visa Nation, we have reliable immigration attorneys who have helped many of our clients get their green cards and maintain their permanent resident status after divorce or separation.
 You can schedule an appointment with any of our immigration lawyers by just filling out this free contact form.